“Dig ‘em up dig ‘em up!”

 The most interesting pieces in this magazine experiment with literary form in a way that is visually exciting.
 In ‘Thoughtforms’, the poet Sarah Mangold reinterprets watercolour illustrations.
 Mangold creates graphs made out of words, meant to “represent the aura around a person in different life circumstances (at a funeral, at a shipwreck, street accident, gambler, etc.)”.
 In my favourite graph, a pastoral church scene is plotted out on a kind of acrostic bar chart.

 Fieldnotes has a sloping, writerly font and the magazine is small, thick, and bookish.
 It’s unassuming, rather cosy-looking exterior is in stark contrast to its content, which is often so formally strange it is difficult to follow.
 The photography features, while similarly unsettling, require less “dog digging” of the reader.
-Below, we’ve rounded up some of our favourite spreads in the issue.
+One black-and-white image shows a flock of birds spiraling through the air.
+Flicking through this publication I found myself repeatedly surprised by beauty.